|

 already meant pre fade, AFL was adopted to prevent confusion.

-algorithm A structured set of
+Compare with PFL. algorithm A structured set of

 specifications that define methods and procedures tailored to accomplish a signal processing